Atcold/atcold.github.com/book.md

 ## May 2023 update

-Oh boy, this 4<sup>th</sup> chapter took me while (mostly because I've focussed also on other things, including the Spring 2023 edition of the course)… but it's done now!
+Oh boy, this 4<sup>th</sup> chapter took me a while (mostly because I've focussed also on other things, including the Spring 2023 edition of the course)… but it's done now!
-In these last few months I've wrote about *undercomplete autoencoders* (AE), *denoising AE*, *variational AE*, *contractive AE*, and *generative adversarial nets*.
+In these last few months I've written about *undercomplete autoencoders* (AE), *denoising AE*, *variational AE*, *contractive AE*, and *generative adversarial nets*.
-Thanks to [Gabriel Peyré](https://twitter.com/gabrielpeyre), I've developed a method to separate stationary sinks and sources for a dynamics field (which I may write an article about), and it's integral part of the book explanations.
+Thanks to [Gabriel Peyré](https://twitter.com/gabrielpeyre), I've developed a method to separate stationary sinks and sources for a dynamics field (which I may write an article about), and it's an integral part of the book explanations.

 Moreover, I've been pushing a few videos from the Fall 2022 edition of the course, which give a preview on the chapters I've been writing, *e.g.* neural nets components, backpropagation (first time teaching it), energy-based classification, PyTorch training, K-means, and sparse coding (at least for now).
 Finally, over the Winter break, I've been teaching 12 years-olds about the maths and computer science behind generative AI, and I'm considering using [p5.js](https://p5js.org/) as a tool to teach programming to beginners.